Geographical Peer Matching for P2P Energy Sharing: Efficient Peer Matching Algorithms

 \subsubsection{Classic greedy matching}

 Algorithm~\ref{alg:matching3} is the ``classic'' greedy procedure for solving the assignment problem (cf.~\S~\ref{subsec:assignment_pb}) that, based on pre-computing all pairwise weights, sorts the prosumer-consumer pairs $(p,c) \in E_\Delta$ from highest to lowest, then associates consumers to prosumer whenever possible ($c$ not already matched and $p$ having less than $k-1$ affected consumers).
+As it is well-known that the greedy algorithm provides a $2$-approximation to the assignment problem~\cite{duvignau2023greediness}, Propositions~\ref{prop:ratio_bounds} and~\ref{prop:more_general_result} entail an approximation bound of $2(k-1)$ on the quality of the output of the algorithm.